Metro Rail Speed And Working of Trains Service Regularity

 (a) a locomotive working within an Engineer’s Possession under the control of hand signals.

-(b) in exceptional circumstances, when authorised by an official not below the grade of Traffic Controller.
-A look out shall be positioned in such cases at the leading end with the capacity to apply the emergency brake, and the speed of the train shall not exceed ten kilometer per hour in such cases.
+(b) in exceptional circumstances, when authorized by an official, not below the grade of Traffic Controller.
+A lookout shall be positioned in such cases at the leading end with the capacity to apply the emergency brake, and the speed of the train shall not exceed ten-kilometer per hour in such cases.

-(6) In depot, where a part consist or damaged train cannot be driven from the leading end, a look out shall be posted at the leading end, the Train Operator shall have the means of sounding an audible warning and, if practicable, the means of applying the emergency brake.
+(6) In the depot, where a part consist of damaged train cannot be driven from the leading end, a lookout shall be posted at the leading end, the Train Operator shall have the means of sounding an audible warning and, if practicable, the means of applying the emergency brake.

 (7) Each train while manned shall show two white lights to the front and two red lights to the rear in the direction of travel.